mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 =======  ====================================================================================================
 Term     Definition
 script   A file that can be executed, in contrast with a file with only definitions (i.e. a library).
 In practice any file that can be executed. module   A file with content that is meant to be imported by other modules and scripts.
-In practice any file with an `assignment <https://en.wikipedia.org/wiki/Assignment_(computer_science)>`_ or a :code:`def` that you import from another module or script. package  A collection of modules.
+In practice a folder with an :file:`__init__.py`. package  A collection of modules.
 In practice, something with a :code:`setup.py`.
 =======  ====================================================================================================